-Nov 28 - Dec 2
+Nov 27 - Dec 6

-Laboratory Presentation + Peer evaluations:
+Laboratory Presentation:

-A 20-minute presentation followed by questions by the instructor, Tim Stephens, TAs, and any audience members will be conducted in groups on the results of the third lab/cycle 3 starting one week after the end of cycle 3 (Nov 28-Dec 2).
-The schedule for presentations will be posted on A2L and Teams closer to the date.
-The presentation (in pdf format) must be uploaded to A2L dropbox at least 24 hours before the presentation scheduled date/time.
-The group evaluations (peer evaluations) must be e-mailed to Dr. Ljubic no later than 2 days after the presentation (i.e., by 11:59 pm on the second day after the presentation).
+A 20-minute presentation followed by questions by Prof. de Lannoy, Tim Stephens, and any audience members, will be conducted in groups on the results of the third labs starting in the second week after the end of cycle 3.
+The group presentation will be followed by an anonymous group evaluation.
+The presentation (in pdf format) must be e-mailed to Prof. de Lannoy and Tim Stephens at least 2 days prior to the presentation and the group evaluations must be e-mailed to Prof. de Lannoy no later than 2 days after the presentation.
+A schedule for presentations will be posted on Avenue to Learn closer to the date.
 The group presentation mark may be adjusted for individual students in the group according to each student's performance during the presentation.
 The presentation will be marked according to the detailed grading scheme included in this courseware package and the guidelines to be discussed in the lecture period.
 The presentation will account for 15% of the final grade assigned in the course.
 The average score of the group evaluations will scale each student's final presentation grade.

-Lecture assignments (bonus): Assignments will be due no later than 11:59 pm on the day it is due submitted in dropbox on A2L.
-Late assignments will NOT be accepted as a bonus.
+Lecture assignments: Assignments will be due no later than 11:59 pm on the day it is due submitted through Avenue to Learn.
+Late assignments will NOT be accepted.
 Excused lateness must be worked out with the instructors before the assignment is due, or submit a McMaster Student Absence Form (MSAF).
-A total of two assignments worth 5% each will cover topics that are general to the course material and not a specific experiment.
-A valid MSAF will allow an extension of up to 4 days on the assignment due date.
+A total of two assignments worth 5% will cover topics that are general to the course material and not a specific experiment.
+A valid MSAF, will allow an extension of up to 5 days on the assignment due date.

-Final grades will be converted to the 12-point scale using the Senate-recommended conversion scale.
+Final grades will be converted to the 12-point scale using the Senate recommended conversion scale.